Bringing Corian Back to Life — How Rose Restoration Revives This Forgotten Classic

 Does Corian need to be sealed?

-How often should I restore my Corian?
+How often should I restore Corian?

 Recommended Maintenance Tips

-• Avoid harsh chemicals and abrasive pads.
+• Avoid harsh chemicals, abrasive pads, and high heat.

 Final Thoughts